 The first running of the Golden Easter Egg was held in 1990 when taken out by Ultra Sense, a fawn daughter of Acacia Park and Sense Of Joy, and has has carried Group 1 status since its inception.

-While the event has always been run over 520-metres, the first three editions were conducted on grass before the track was converted to loam in 1993, it has remained that way ever since.
+While the event has always been run over 520m, the first three editions were conducted on grass before the track was converted to loam in 1993.
+It has remained that way ever since.

 A terrific support card is also on offer each year, with the Group 1 Association Cup, Group 3 New Sensation, Group 3 Magic Maiden and the Group 3 Ambrosoli also up for grabs on the big night.